core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Aligned parameter semantics with core-oscore-groupcomm and ace-key-groupcomm-oscore.

+* Clarifications about self-managed OSCORE group and use of deterministic requests for cacheable OSCORE.

-* Fixed in the examples.
+* Fixes in the examples.

 * Editorial improvements.